 Item Number and Title Suggested Response Yes Alternative Procedures Attached 7.
-Individual(s) Responsible for Radiation Safety Program and Their Identify types, quantities, and proposed uses of licensed material; [] [] Training and Experience AND 7.4 Nam Authorized User(s) A copy of license (NRC or Agreement State) on which the individual was specifically named as an AU for the types, quantities, and proposed uses of licensed materials; [] OR A copy of the permit maintained by a licensee of broad scope that identifies the individual as an AU for the types, quantities, and proposed uses of licensed materials; [] OR Description of the training and experience demonstrating that the proposed AU is qualified by training and experience to use the requested licensed materials [] 8.
-Training for Individuals Working or Frequenting Restricted Areas (Occupationally Exposed and Ancillary Personnel) We have developed and will implement and maintain written procedures for a training program for each group of workers, including: topics covered; qualifications of the instructors; method of training; method for assessing the success of the training; and the frequency of training and refresher training. [] [] 8.
-Training for Personnel Involved in Hazardous Materials Package Preparation and Transport We have developed and will implement and maintain written procedures for training personnel involved in hazardous materials package preparation and transport that meet the requirements in 49 CFR 172.700, 49 CFR 172.702, and 49 CFR 172.704, as applicable. [] [] 8.
-Training for Supervised Individuals Preparing Radiopharmaceuticals The applicant's program for training of supervised in individuals preparing radiopharmaceuticals will be examined during inspections, but should not be submitted in the license application.
+Individual(s) Responsible for Radiation Safety Program and Their Identify types, quantities, and proposed uses of licensed material; 0 O Training and Experience AND 7.4 No. Authorized User(s) A copy of license (NRC or Agreement State) on which the individual was specifically named as an AU for the types, quantities, and proposed uses of licensed materials; 0 INAII 16(2): OR A copy of the permit maintained by a licensee of broad scope that identifies the individual as an AU for the types, quantities, and proposed uses of licensed materials; 0 OR Description of the training and experience demonstrating that the proposed AU is qualified by training and experience to use the requested licensed materials 8.
+Training for Individuals Working in or Frequenting Restricted Areas (Occupationally Exposed and Ancillary Personnel) We have developed and will implement and maintain written procedures for a training program for each group of workers, including: topics covered; qualifications of the instructors; method of training; method for assessing the success of the training; and the frequency of training and refresher training.
+0 0 8.
+Training for Personnel Involved in Hazardous Materials Package Preparation and Transport We have developed and will implement and maintain written procedures for training personnel involved in hazardous materials package preparation and transport that meet the requirements in 49 CFR 172.700, 49 CFR 172.702, and 49 CFR 172.704, as applicable.
+0 0 8.
+Training for Supervised Individuals Preparing Radiopharmaceuticals The applicant's program for training of supervised individuals preparing radiopharmaceuticals will be examined during inspections, but should not be submitted in the license application.
 N/A

 Item Number and Title Suggested Response Yes Alternative Procedures Attached 9.
-Facilities and Equipment Provide a copy of the registration or license from a State Board of Pharmacy as a pharmacy; or provide evidence that the facility is operating as a nuclear pharmacy within a Federal medical institution; [] AND Describe the facilities and equipment to be made available at each location where radioactive material will be used.
-A diagram should be submitted showing the applicant's entire facility and identify activities conducted in all contiguous areas surrounding the facility.
-Diagrams should be drawn to a specified scale, or dimensions should be indicated. [] [] Include the following information: • Descriptions of the area(s) assigned for the receipt, storage, preparation, and measurement of radioactive materials and the location(s) for radioactive waste storage; [] [] Sufficient detail in the diagram to indicate locations of shielding, the proximity of radiation sources to unrestricted areas, and other [] items related to radiation safety; Descriptions of the ventilation systems, including gloveboxes or fume hoods, with pertinent airflow rates, area differential pressures, filtration equipment, and monitoring systems for the use or storage of radioactive materials with the probability of becoming airborne, such as compounding radioiodine capsules and dispensing radioiodine solutions; [] Verification that ventilation systems ensure that effluents are within 10 CFR 20.1301 and the ALARA constraints for air emissions established under 10 CFR 20.1101(d). [] 10.
-Radiation Safety Program The applicant's program for reviewing the content and implementation of its radiation protection N/A 10.1 Audit Program program will be examined during inspections, but it should not be submitted in the license application.
+Facilities and Equipment Provide a copy of the registration or license from a State Board of Pharmacy as a pharmacy; or provide evidence that the facility is operating as a nuclear pharmacy within a Federal medical institution; 0 AND Describe the facilities and equipment to be made available at each location where radioactive material will be used, which includes the method used to physically transfer licensed material for PET radiopharmacies to the different processes (e.g., chemical synthesis, dispensing).
+A diagram should be submitted that shows the applicant's entire facility and identifies activities conducted in all contiguous areas surrounding the facility.
+Diagrams should be drawn to a specified scale, or dimensions should be indicated. .
+Include the following information: Descriptions of the area(s) assigned for the production or receipt, storage, preparation, measurement, and distribution of radioactive materials and the location(s) for radioactive waste storage; o Sufficient detail in the diagram to indicate locations of shielding, the proximity of radiation sources to unrestricted areas, and other items related to radiation safety; 0 , , , , , , Descriptions of the ventilation systems, including gloveboxes or fume hoods, with pertinent airflow rates, area differential pressures, filtration equipment, and monitoring systems for the use or storage of radioactive materials with the probability of becoming airborne, such as compounding radioiodine capsules and dispensing radioiodine solutions; and, Verification that ventilation systems ensure that effluents are ALARA, are within the dose limits of 10 CFR 20.1301, and are within the 0 0 constraints for air emissions established under 10 CFR 20.1101(d).
+10.1 Radiation Safety Program Audit Program The applicant's program for reviewing the content and implementation of its radiation protection program will be examined during inspections, but it should not be submitted in the license application.
+N/A